-Person Shot Outside University Of Maryland Medical Center

-BALTIMORE (WJZ) — Officials confirmed there was a shooting at Shock Trauma around 7 a.m.
-Monday.

-Authorities do have a suspect in custody.
-The victim was taken into the hospital for treatment.
-There is no word yet on their condition.
+UMD Medical School Employee On Life Support After Shot In Face, Buttocks

+University of Maryland Police did take a 26-year-old man into custody.
+They also recovered a gun.

+The suspect knew the victim, however details about a motive was not immediately available.

-A hospital spokeswoman said the hospital is functioning as normal.
+A hospital spokeswoman said the hospital is functioning as normal after a brief lockdown.

+“At approximately 7 am this morning, there was a shooting outside of the hospital.
+The suspect was apprehended.
+We are still gathering information at this time.
+The hospital is functioning as normal.
+For more information, please contact the Baltimore City Police,” the hospital said in a statement.

+Officials gave an update on the shooting and said the man shot was not a surgeon, but instead a medical school employee.

 Police activity outside of the University of Maryland Medical Center caused Eastbound Baltimore St. to close from Martin Luther King Blvd. to Greene St. It was reopened around 8:50 a.m.